Reproducible Analytical Pipelines

 In order to achieve these benefits, at a minimum a RAP must:

-- minimise manual steps, for example copy-paste, point-click or drag-drop steps – where it is absolutely necessary to include a manual step in the process this must be documented as described below
+- minimise manual steps, for example copy-paste, point-click or drag-drop operations.
+Where it is absolutely necessary to include a manual step in the process this must be documented as described below

 - be built using open source software which is available to anyone, preferably R or python